anthonygrees/policyfiles_training/module/part_b.md

 ```

 #### Step 5: Compare changes in Development to System Test and Production
-How do we know what changes are where ????
+How do we know which changes are where????

 ##### Check the Policy
 Run the ```chef show-policy``` command